-Today, New York is home to nearly 4.5 million immigrants, the third-largest number of foreign-born residents in the country, surpassed only be California and Texas.
+Today, New York is home to more than 4.5 million immigrants, the third largest number of foreign-born residents in the country, surpassed only by California and Texas.
 New York’s large immigrant community and its historical ties to America’s immigration history are just two reasons why the Empire State is known as a place where people from all over the world come to build new lives and grab a piece of the American Dream.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in New York, where immigrants are far more likely to be of working age than the U.S.-born population.